sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 ### Let us look

 Maintaining a WordPress website isn't easy.
-Before you start, you must find a suitable theme, good plugins, and then set them all up.
+Before you start, you must find a suitable theme, useful plugins, and then set them all up.

-You might not be wary of your website's issues, its performance, and sometimes plugins conflict with the theme or eachother.
+You might not be wary of your website's issues, its performance, and sometimes plugins conflict with the theme or each other.

 This is where our Monitor services come in handy.
-Monitor looks at your website as a real visitor would.
+The Monitor extension looks at your website as a real visitor would.
 Directly from our servers.
 Without WordPress' obstruction, it checks if all the basics have correctly been set up.

 ### An inspection for WordPress

 Like other web inspectors, Monitor looks for basic website errors.
-Unlike other web inspectors, it compares found data to your WordPress environment, through a two-phase check.
+Unlike other web inspectors, it compares found data to your WordPress environment, with a two-phase check.

 The first phase happens on our servers, where we crawl several URLs on your website to find common issues.
 All information we find is sent back to the Monitor extension.

-The second phase happens in your dashboard, where the information is compared to your WordPress environement, like SEO settings.
+The second phase happens in your dashboard, where the information is compared to your WordPress environment, like SEO settings.

-This cooperation creates personalized information, like no other inspector could.
+This cooperation creates personalized information like no other inspector could.

 ### Statistical data, bundled with your license

 *N.B.
 These features are under construction.
-ETA early 2018.*
+ETA late 2019.*

 Website statistics, like uptime and performance, can cost you unnecessarily amounts.